 Not for profit for products and services for our basic living needs

 I pay for my water supply monthly.
 Every day I am grateful for the abundant supply of life-giving water.
 Not only do I need water to live, but it also means I can live a clean and germ-free life.
-My water company is owned by a company who is based in another country.
+My water company is owned by a company that is based in another country.
 Profits from the water I drink go to shareholders in that company.
-Of course, the argument is shareholders provide vital funds to invest in better services and that is true, although it is an investment which is made with an expectation on a return on investment.
+Of course, the argument is shareholders provide vital funds to invest in better services and that is true, although it is an investment which is made with an expectation of a return on investment.

 Others should not be profiting from our basic needs.
 These include most utilities, water, gas and electricity, but could equally include transport for example where people need public transport to get to work.
 For products and services upon which our survival does not depend, bring on the profit and enterprise, market forces, quite rightly should dictate.

 View and treat meat production differently

 I am not a vegetarian, although I do try to consciously make decisions about the way the meat I eat has been produced.
-COVID19 is widely thought to have originated from a Wuhan seafood market where wild animals, birds, rabbits, bats and snakes, are traded illegally.
+COVID-19 is widely thought to have originated from a Wuhan seafood market where wild animals, birds, rabbits, bats and snakes, are traded illegally.
 It truly is a harrowing scenario.
-If any of you have seen the pictures of how animals are kept in cages piled on top of each other where bodily fluids seep down on to each other, you would see immediately it is a disaster waiting to happen.
+If any of you have seen the pictures of how animals are kept in cages piled on top of each other where bodily fluids seep down onto each other, you would see immediately it is a disaster waiting to happen.

 There has been a lot of pointing fingers and blaming the people of China.
 But seriously where we mistreat animals and cage them for mass production then we are equally as culpable.
-I believe eventually, meat consumption will reduce over the coming years and where meat-eaters source their products will have rigorous rules to make sure animals are humanly treated.
+I believe eventually, meat consumption will reduce over the coming years and where meat-eaters source their products will have rigorous rules to make sure animals are humanely treated.

 Take more action to avert climate change

-Until now, apart from World Wars which are man-made, we’ve never experienced a global natural disaster.
+Until now, apart from World Wars which are instigated by humans, we’ve never experienced a global natural disaster.
 Warnings about climate change largely fall on deaf ears.
 We say it’s a priority but collectively our actions tell a different story.
-COVID19 is a taste of things to come unless we get our act together.
+COVID-19 is a taste of things to come unless we get our act together.
 Already the human and economic cost of this pandemic is going to be like nothing we’ve ever seen before.
-Almost every person on the planet has now experienced how limiting life can be, how sad mass loss of human life is, and how easily our economic foundations can be shaken.
+Almost every person on the planet has now experienced how limiting life can be, how sad the mass loss of human life is, and how easily our economic foundations can be shaken.
 We have had a taste of what the repercussions of climate change could entail if we don’t act with urgency.

-9. View each other with greater compassion
+View each other with greater compassion

-Many of the decisions we make are through ego thinking, fear, scarcity, defensiveness for example.
+Many of the decisions we make are through ego thinking, fear, scarcity, and defensiveness for example.
 Wars and conflicts abound.
 Religions are vilified and differences are turned into bitter judgements on one another.
-When we live as “we not me”, then we realise in many cases “oh by the grace of God go I”.
+When we live as “we not me”, then we realise in many cases “Oh by the grace of God go I”.
 In other words, we can never judge another’s choices or decisions unless we have truly walked in their shoes.
 Evil does exist, and it is no mistake the word evil is the exact opposite of “live”.
 Evil exists where love is absent.
 We should always be vigilant against evil, but we will hopefully become more compassionate.
 This does not mean complacency, but it should mean a call to action to eliminate the lack of love in the world.

 Grow a service mentality

-Over 750,000 people have volunteered to help the NHS with a number of services, like collecting and delivering medicines, and medical supplies.
+Over 750,000 people have volunteered to help the NHS with several services, like collecting and delivering medicines, and medical supplies.
 Some will simply call and talk to people who are on their own and cannot leave the house.
 This is without the human acts of kindness taking place in almost every street and community across the UK.
 Never have we experienced a time when we are “all in it together” such as now.